-♦ Discussion quizzes - There are no make-ups, unless,
+• Discussion quizzes - There are no make-ups, unless,

-- a) You are participating in a UF sponsored event, for which you must bring your documentation at least one week prior to Professor Tornwall. - b) You miss at least three discussion quizzes for which you have valid, documentable reasons for your absences.
+a) You are participating in a UF sponsored event, for which you must bring your documentation at least one week prior to your coordinator.

+b) You miss at least three discussion quizzes for which you have valid, documentable reasons for your absences.
 You will be allowed to make up the excused absences that are in excess of two.
-To be eligible for this make-up you must receive at least four points from the Lecture Participation or Video Checkpoint bonus points by the end of the semester.
-Bring your documentation to Professor Tornwall in Little 374 within one week of your third discussion quiz absence. - c) You miss because of a religious holiday.
-You must notify Professor Tornwall within the first three weeks of class if you will be missing a discussion class during the semester due to a religious holiday. - d) You miss because of a court-ordered or military obligation see Professor Tornwall. - ♦ Homework collection There are no make-ups, unless you are participating in a UF sponsored event.
-In this case you must bring your HW to your TA prior to the collection day along with your documentation. - If you are not able to be in discussion class that day, you can turn your HW in early to your TA or have someone take it to class for you.
+Bring your documentation to your coordinator within one week of your third discussion quiz absence.

+c) You miss because of a religious holiday.
+You must notify your coordinator within the first three weeks of the semester if you will be missing a discussion class due to a religious holiday.

+d) You miss because of a court-ordered or military obligation - see your coordinator.

+Homework collection - If you are not able to be in discussion class that day, you can turn your HW in early to your TA or have someone take it to class for you.
 You must turn in ALL the HW from the lectures that were on the test.
+There is a two-point penalty for not being in discussion class.

+There are no make-ups, unless you are participating in a UF sponsored event.
+In this case you must bring your HW to your TA prior to the collection day along with your documentation.

-There is a two-point penalty for not being in discussion class. - ♦ WebAssign, Lecture Participation, Video Checkpoints There are no make-ups. - ◆ Absences and Make-up Work: "Requirements for class attendance and make-up exams, assignments, and other work are consistent with university policies that can be found at https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx
+- WebAssign and Bonus There are no make-ups. - Absences and Make-up Work: "Requirements for class attendance and makeup exams, assignments, and other work are consistent with university policies that can be found at https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx